ovh/cds/README.md

 ## Intuitive UI
-CDS provides an intuitive UI that allows you to build complex workflows, run them, and dig into the logs when needed.
+CDS provides an intuitive UI that allows you to build complex workflows, run them and dig into the logs when needed.

 <p align="center">
   <kbd>